X-ray imaging from nonlinear waves: numerical reconstruction of a cubic nonlinearity: Introduction

-The works \cite{LLPT20, LLPT24, sa_barreto_recovery_2022} are closely related to ours.
+The works \cite{LLPT20, LLPT24} are closely related to ours and form the basis that the present work builds on.
 The stability and uniqueness of the inverse problem of equation \eqref{eq: nonlinear wave}, in a more general case where $\Omega \subset \R^n$, was studied in \cite{LLPT20}.
-For $n \geq 2$, it was shown that the DN-map $\Lambda_q$ uniquely determines $\radonR(q)$ and a stable reconstruction algorithm was provided.
-Moreover, in \cite{LLPT24} a numerical implementation of the inverse problem related to \eqref{eq: nonlinear wave}, in a one-dimensional domain $\Omega \subset \R$, was presented.
-In the work \cite{sa_barreto_recovery_2022} a kind of near-field scattering problem is studied for a wave equation with a cubic nonlinearity.
-The authors probe a domain $\Omega$ using complex harmonic waves from outside and measure transmitted waves, recovering the Radon transform of $q$.
+In particular, for $n \geq 2$, it was shown that the DN-map $\Lambda_q$ uniquely determines $\radonR(q)$ and a stable reconstruction algorithm was provided.
+The work was primarily analytical, and did not address the challenges of numerical implementation.
+A first step toward computation was taken in \cite{LLPT24}, where a numerical implementation was developed in the one-dimensional domain $\Omega \subset \R$ for a pointwise reconstruction of the potential $q$.
+While this provides useful insight for our work, the one-dimensional method does not directly extend to higher dimensions, where the reconstruction method involves recovering the Radon transform of the potential $q$.

+In a different direction, \cite{sa_barreto_recovery_2022} considers a kind of near-field scattering problem for a wave-equation with a cubic nonlinearity.
+There, a domain $\Omega$ is probed using complex-valued harmonic waves from outside and the transmitted waves are measured, resulting in the recovery of the Radon transform of $q$.
+This approach requires a different measurement setup to ours.

-In this work, we propose a numerical implementation of the reconstruction method from \cite{LLPT20} for $\Omega \subset \R^2$.
-We introduce a spectral regularization step for evaluating certain numerical derivatives involved in our approach, improving the method's robustness against measurement noise in the DN-map.
+In contrast to the works mentioned above, we propose the first numerical implementation of the reconstruction method from \cite{LLPT20} in two space-dimensions.
 The novelty of this work is the implementation of a direct, non-iterative method that uses real-valued waves and produces a Radon transform of the potential $q$ using waves, instead of X-rays.
+To mitigate the effects of noise in the measurement data, we introduce a spectral regularization step for evaluating certain numerical derivatives involved in our approach.
+We give rigorous justification and optimal stability estimates of the H\"older type

-For comparison, we also implement a method for pointwise reconstruction of $q$, which does not resort to the Radon transform.
+for the regularized spectral differentiation $D^{(p)}_R f_\delta$ of noisy measurements $f_\delta\in L^2$ of $f\in H^s$, which may be of independent interest.
+Finally, for comparison, we also implement a method for pointwise reconstruction of $q$, which does not resort to the Radon transform.

 The structure of this paper is as follows.
 In Section~\ref{sec: rec methods} we discuss the theoretical reconstruction methods, following mainly the theory developed in \cite{LLPT20}.
 Section~\ref{sec: numerical implem} is focused on different aspects of the numerical implementations we have carried out for this work.
 We discuss the numerical solution of the forward problem of \eqref{eq: nonlinear wave} and the construction of the synthetic DN-map in Section~\ref{sec: forward model and dn map}, and the numerical implementation of the reconstruction algorithm for $\radonR(q)$ in Section \ref{sec: numerical implem of the ip}.
 In Section~\ref{sec: numerical differentiation}, we discuss a regularized spectral differentiation method used to approximate the numerical derivatives needed in the reconstruction algorithm.
 We derive stability estimates for the regularized differentiation.
 Finally, in Section~\ref{sec: numerical examples} we present and compare examples of different potentials reconstructed both by the Radon transform reconstruction method and the pointwise reconstruction method.